Kumano Kodo Nakahechi Art Museum

 Minakata Kumagusu’s massive amount of writings are preserved in the Minakata Kumagusu Archives close to the Kii-Tanabe Station.
 There is also a computer data base of his research and other displays including a hologram of Kumagusu’s mandala that represented his place in the universe.
 Beside the Archives is his beautifully preserved residence and study.

-Price: The Archives is free, but the adjacent residence is as follows:
+Price: The Archives is free, but the adjacent residence is 350 yen for adults, free for students 17 and under.

 Hours: 10:00 to 17:00